snowkylin/tensorflow-handbook/docs/_sources/en/basic/basic.rst.txt

 The emergence of DL frameworks such as TensorFlow has largely solved these problems and has brought considerable convenience for implementing ML models.

-.. _optimizer:
+.. _en_optimizer:

 Linear regression under TensorFlow
 ----------------------------------

 TensorFlow **Eager Execution Mode** [#f4]_ is quite similar with how NumPy worked above, while it provides a series of features which are rather crucial for deep learning, such as faster computation (GPU support), automatic differentiation, optimizers, etc. The following shows how to use TensorFlow to compute linear regression.
-You can notice that the structure of the program is very similar with the previous implemention with NumPy.
+You can notice that the structure of the program is very similar to the previous implemention with NumPy.
 Here TensorFlow helps us accomplished two crucial tasks:

 * Using ``tape.gradient(ys, xs)`` to compute the gradient automatically
 * Using ``optimizer.apply_gradients(grads_and_vars)`` to update model parameters automatically